-YouTube has plenty of short films, narrative series, documentaries, and other professionally-made content by young filmmakers and others looking to get into crafting stories online, but if you really want some impressive prosumer-made content, Vimeo is the site for you.
-It’s a site crafted around businesses, professionals, and other highly-crafted material.
 Unlike many of the video uploading sites you’ll find online today, Vimeo is best used when signing up for one of their paid plans.
 You can’t just upload unlimited amounts of content to the site, making it a good choice for anyone looking to craft what they put on their platform.
+If you’re a viewer, Vimeo’s Watch page features videos curated by actual humans, not by algorithms, which makes it perfect for short videos and creative essays alike.
+Vimeo isn’t quite as user-friendly as YouTube, but for any young professional looking to take video seriously, it’s a perfect site.

 If you pay any attention to the livestreaming community online, you’ve definitely heard of Twitch.
-Originally created as a spin-off from Justin.tv, Twitch (or Twitch.tv) originally focused on just gaming, with streams of competitive and single player games, including titles like League of Legends, Minecraft, DotA 2, and more.
-After the gaming service started to overshadow the original Justin.tv, Twitch became the sole focus of the company in 2014, and that same year, the website was sold to Amazon for nearly a billion dollars.
+Originally created as a gaming-focused spin-off from Justin.tv, Twitch’s early years focused on competitive eSports and single-player streams, with partnerships from titles like League of Legends and Overwatch.
+After the gaming service started to overshadow Justin.tv, Twitch became the sole focus of the company in 2014; that same year, the website was sold to Amazon for nearly a billion dollars.

-Since then, Twitch has become home to streamers of all types, from professional gamers to podcasters, charity streams to speedrunning, and even non-gaming content like food, creative, and “IRL” streams that add more flexibility to streams.

-So while Twitch may specialize in livestreams, it also happens to be YouTube’s strongest rival when it comes to video.
+Since Amazon’s takeover, Twitch has become home to streamers of all types, from professional gamers to podcasters, charity streams to speedrunning, and even non-gaming content like food, creative, and “IRL” streams that add more flexibility to streams.
+Twitch may specialize in livestreams, but it also happens to be YouTube’s strongest rival.
 The presence of Twitch has caused YouTube to put a wider focus on both gaming and live video, while many prominent YouTubers have left YouTube largely behind to spend their time streaming on Twitch.
 If you’re looking for a replacement for YouTube, diving into the world of live video online is a great idea.